Generating MouseLeave Events for a Window

 How to Emulate TrackMouseEvent with SetCapture and ReleaseCapture

-To emulates the operation of TrackMouseEvent method the code subclasses for the following messages:
+To emulates the operation of TrackMouseEvent method the code subclasses for

 How to Use the cMouseTrack class